Quansight-Labs/ndindex/docs/indexing-guide/multiaxis-indices.md

        [103, 103, 104]])
 ```

-It would appear now that this limits the ability to arbitrarily shuffle
+It would appear that this limits the ability to arbitrarily shuffle elements
-elements of `a` using integer indexing.
-For instance, suppose we wanted to
+of `a` using integer indexing.
+For instance, suppose we wanted to create the
-create the array `[105, 100]` from the above `a`.
-Based on the above examples,
+array `[105, 100]` from the above `a`.
+Based on the above examples, it might
-it might not seem possible.
-The elements 104 and 100 are not in the same row
+not seem possible.
+The elements `105` and `100` are not in the same row or
-or column of `a`.
-However, this is doable, by providing multiple
+column of `a`.
+However, this is doable, by providing multiple integer array
-integer array indices.
+indices.

 When multiple integer array indices are provided, the elements of each index
 are correspondingly selected for that axis.
 It's perhaps most illustrative to
 show this as an example.
-Given the above `a`, we can produce the array `[104,
+Given the above `a`, we can produce the array `[105,
 100]` using.

 ```